SamuelWhitton/natural-daina/README.md

 [C] {}
 [D] {}
 ```
 In the above example no class methods were added and so there are no method conflicts, but it would be normal to expect conflicts to arise when inheriting from a class generic class multiple times.
-For resolving these issues, [see overloading and underloading.](#overloading-and-underloading)
+For resolving these issues, [see overloading and underloading](#overloading-and-underloading)

 A class can inherit from classes which have common parent types.
 In the following example, **A** inherits from **[B]** and **[C]** which both have a common parent **[D]**.
 ```